aws-samples/amazon-cognito-passwordless-auth/README.md

       },
       fido2: {
         allowedRelyingPartyIds: [
-          "localhost", // Domain names that you wish to use as RP ID ],
+          "localhost", // Domain names that you wish to use as Relying Party ID ],
       },
       smsOtpStepUp: {}, // leave this out to disable SMS OTP Step Up Auth.
 Likewise for magicLink and fido2